Two-Fold Homotopy of 2-Crossed Module Maps of Commutative Algebras: Preliminaries

-We will not need the explicit form of the product in the triangle space.
-Note however the following essential fact, proved in \cite{IJK}: \begin{lemma} The maps $d_i\colon \A_2 \to \A_1$, where $i=0,1,2,3$ that to each element of $\A_2$ - represented by the triangle in \eqref{2morsimp} - associate the $i^{\rm th}$ edge of it are all algebra maps. \end{lemma}
+We will not need the explicit form of the product in the algebra of 2-simplices in $\A$.
+Note however the following essential fact: restricting to the boundary of the triangle \eqref{2morsimp} yields three algebras maps $ \A_2 \to \A_1$.